 (ii) if the agreement specifies that it is a lay-by agreement — 2 or more instalments.

-(4) For the purposes of subsection (3)(b), any deposit paid by the consumer for the consumer goods is taken to be an instalment.
+(4) For the purposes of subsection (3)(b), any deposit paid by the consumer for the goods is taken to be an instalment.

 97. Termination of lay-by agreements by consumers

-(1) A consumer who is party to a lay-by agreement may terminate the agreement at any time before the consumer goods to which the agreement relates are delivered to the consumer under the agreement.
+(1) A consumer who is party to a lay-by agreement may terminate the agreement at any time before the goods to which the agreement relates are delivered to the consumer under the agreement.

-(2) A supplier of consumer goods who is a party to a lay-by agreement must ensure that the agreement does not require the consumer to pay a charge (a termination charge) for the termination of the agreement unless:
+(2) A supplier of goods who is a party to a lay-by agreement must ensure that the agreement does not require the consumer to pay a charge (a termination charge) for the termination of the agreement unless:

 (a) the agreement is terminated by the consumer; and